rocky-linux/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name: Rob Felsburg
-- Position:
+- Position: Security Manager
-- Email address:
+- Email address: rfelsburg@resf.org
-- PGP key fingerprint:
+- PGP key fingerprint: DB1E 06F8 87BF 1BDB C777 4D1A C622 9FC8 C50D 63A0

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably